 Calgary’s science centre, TELUS Spark, is another place you can visit all year long.
 It’s especially fun to visit the outdoor Brainasium in the summer.
 Plus, a membership here also gives you admission into other science centres, as they often have a reciprocal agreement.
 Road trip!

-Heritage Park Historical Village is another top-notch attraction in Calgary and has both exciting special events filled with energy and quiet corners for a family picnic.
+Heritage Park Historical Village is another top-notch attraction in Calgary and has exciting special events filled with energy and quiet corners for a family picnic.
 It’s a charming place where membership gets you a whole year’s worth of fun (including special Christmas activities!).
 We love stopping by for a picnic and a turn on the classic Ferris wheel and it’s a great place to visit with out-of-town guests or grandparents.

 Playgrounds, Parks, and Water – Classic Summer Fun

 The area around Calgary is not known for its beaches and lakes.
 (I know they’re out there if you’re adventurous enough.)
 But there are enough playgrounds, parks, and water play within the city limits to satisfy any kid or kid at heart.
-We’ve made a list of some top-notch playgrounds in Calgary and other interesting parks for free fun in the summer sun!

-If you’re hoping for water play, Calgary’s wading pools and splash parks are free and the outdoor pools only charge a small fee.
+If you’re looking for water play, Calgary’s wading pools and splash parks are free and the outdoor pools only charge a small fee.
 Of course, you could always head to Sikome Lake and enjoy a day at the beach without leaving the city for only $10 per family.

 The City of Calgary also offers a bevy of free fun at its parks during the summer.
 You might need to mark your calendars because the fun doesn’t stay put, but check out the mobile adventure playgrounds, and the Park n’ Play and Stay n’ Play programs.
 Keep checking back as more dates get added for the summer!
 Or, head to a skateboard park or a bike park/pump track.